rcalix1/ProbabilityDensityFunctionsFromNeuralNets/README.md

 For a detail description of MDNs see my Jupyter notebook here: https://github.com/rcalix1/ProbabilityDensityFunctionsFromNeuralNets/blob/main/MixtureDensityNetworks.ipynb

 In essence, MDNs for the gaussian case are neural nets that given x inputs, can learn to predict a y value plus its max variance range.
 The neural net has 2 outputs instead of just one.
-The predicted outputs can be thought of as the mean and sigma values given input x.
+The predicted y outputs can be thought of as the mean and sigma values given input x.

 ## PDF Shaping